ManuelSN/Sumo_robot_project/README.md

 This has been programmed in C  and has been implemented in Tiva launchpad C Series, specifically in **TM4C123GH6PM** model.
 It implements FreeRTOS to manage different tasks.

+The robot has different sensors, 4 line followers (2 at the front and 2 at the back).
+A SHARP infrared distance sensor and an endstop switch at the rear in order to detect if the enemy is approaching from there.

+Also, it has a ramp at the front to eliminate enemies.

 # Installation

 To install it only need to download the files from the repository and import the project directly in **Code Composer Studio**.